Medicare

 Medicare is a federal government health insurance program provided to people 65 and older, those who are under 65 years of age with a disability who have received Social Security or Railroad Retiree disability benefits for 24 consecutive months, those with a diagnosis of ALS or Lou Gehrig’s Disease, and people with end-stage renal disease.
 A person must also be a US citizen and resident of the U.S. or an alien living in the U.S. for five years who has been lawfully admitted for permanent residence.
 It is made available to a person regardless of their income or financial need.

-Are there different kind of Medicare?
+Are there different kinds of Medicare?

 Medicare is made up of five parts: Part A (hospital coverage), Part B (medical coverage), Part C (Medicare Advantage, or plans offered by private insurance companies), Part D (prescription coverage), and Medicare Supplement (or Medigap, extra insurance offered by private insurance companies).